ricko2001/Genealogy-scripts/RM -Switch source template/ReadMe.txt

 * determine how data described by the existing SourceTemplate will be mapped to the new SourceTemplate.
 * edit the RM-Config.ini file to include the information determined above.
 * test the RM-Config.ini file values by running the test options in the order they appear.
-* run the utility with the MAKE_CHANGES option
+* run the utility with the MAKE_CHANGES option set to on.
 * open the database in RootsMagic and immediately run the database tools "Rebuild Indexes" command.
   Optionally, run Test Integrity to confirm the database is intact.
 * confirm that the desired changes have been made and no others.